 World Organisation for Animal Health (WOAH)

-The World Organisation for Animal Health, commonly referred to as WOAH, is headquartered in Paris, France.
-Despite its Parisian base, WOAH operates on a global scale, working with numerous countries to monitor and report on animal health conditions.
+The World Organisation for Animal Health, commonly known as WOAH, is headquartered in Paris, France.
+Despite its base in Paris, WOAH operates on a global scale, collaborating with numerous countries to oversee and report on animal health conditions that have significant implications for the dairy industry.

 Important Events

-WOAH recently recognized Russia as free from foot-and-mouth disease, a status that significantly enhances Russia's ability to export dairy and other animal products internationally.
-Additionally, WOAH regularly publishes reports on outbreaks of zoonotic diseases that may impact the dairy industry, including African horse sickness, sheep and goat pox, lumpy skin disease, Newcastle disease, and highly pathogenic avian influenza.
-These reports are vital for managing international trade restrictions and ensuring the safety of dairy products across borders.
+WOAH is also actively involved in publishing reports on outbreaks of zoonotic diseases that could impact the dairy sector, such as African horse sickness, sheep and goat pox, lumpy skin disease, Newcastle disease, and highly pathogenic avian influenza.
+These reports are crucial for managing international trade restrictions and ensuring the safety of dairy products across borders.

-WOAH has also noted new cases of bluetongue, a viral disease affecting cattle and sheep, with recent outbreaks identified in Romania and Italy.
+Additionally, WOAH has identified new cases of bluetongue, a viral disease affecting cattle and sheep, with recent outbreaks reported in Romania and Italy.

 Company Plans